alexandremasy/spices-ginger-body/readme.md

-# Ginger Head Plugin
+# Ginger Body Plugin

-Allows the alteration of the HTML header directly from the ginger views. e.g. Change the title of the document based on dynamically loaded data
+Allows the alteration of the HTML body directly from the ginger views. e.g. Change the bodyClass of the document based on dynamically loaded data

 ## Setup